Harbaugh on NFL jobs: 'I'm staying at Michigan'

 "But I'm on record right here, right now: I'm not going anywhere.
 I'm staying at Michigan.
 We have big plans here, and there's a lot we want to accomplish."

-Harbaugh has been spending his recent time recruiting in multiple states and said he has not spoken to any NFL teams.
+Harbaugh said he has spent the past week recruiting in multiple states and has not spoken to any NFL teams.
 But he is aware of the speculation connecting him to NFL teams, as has been the case during each of his four years at Michigan.

 "I can't be any more clear about this -- it's not true," Harbaugh said.
 "I'm not going anywhere."